 “let’s come back here and rent a beach house for a couple of weeks and just chill.”

 Things to do in Gulf Shores & Orange Beach

 Hang out on the beach

 Just do it.
-You know that’s what you’re here for.
+You know you’re here for a family beach vacation.